ParthTiwari-Coder/Tech-Hive/README.md

 ## 🙏 Acknowledgments

-Special thanks to Suraksha SPIT Cell and SPIT Mumbai for organizing REDACT 2025, and to our mentors for their guidance throughout the hackathon.
+We express our gratitude to Suraksha SPIT Cell and SPIT Mumbai for hosting REDACT 2025.
+Special thanks to our mentors for their continuous support during the hackathon.

----

 ## 📞 Contact